Friday, March 13, 2009

 3. Bugs--Huge, persistent and ugly.
 Worse than India.
 I had welts on my arms from the vicious flies.
 It was painful.

 4. The severe weather--Cyclones prevented us from visiting the Great barrier Reef and we had to maneuver around the HOT HOT weather.
 We stayed on the coast a few extra days to avoid the extreme heat.
 It reached 50 degrees Celsius in Melbourne, which is 122 degrees Fahrenheit!
+5. The accent--Charming, but very difficult to understand at times.
+Especially when you are lost and trying to get directions on the phone!

 6. Trailer Parks and Backpackers--They are literally everywhere.
 I hated seeing the trailer parks right on the beach.
 It seems like a very popular vacation option for Australians but staying in a metal box two feet away from each other is a bit too shabby for me.
 Granted Australians are the inventors of backpacking and the Lonely Planet, but it was infuriating to meet so many twenty somethings who were taking six months to travel the continent.
 They live in vans and just camp and surf until they run out of money.
 I was soooo jealous.
 When I was in my twenties I was working my ass off in corporate America.